haydenhw/commoncrawl-emr-tutorial/README.md

 # EMR Tutorial
 This guide walks you through submitting a Scala Spark application to EMR that queries 500k job urls from Common Crawl and saves the results to an S3 bucket in CSV format.

-Running the application on EMR will cost about 35 cents
+Running the application on EMR will cost about 50 cents.

 ## Prerequisites
 This isn't required, but I highly reccomend this 6 minute intro to EMR.
-It's the simplest EMR hello world you could ask for
+It's the simplest EMR hello world you could ask for:

 https://www.youtube.com/watch?v=gOT7El8rMws&ab_channel=JohnnyChivers